Grassland-CN/Variant-Mass-Effect/GameData/VariantMassEffect/README.md

 Description:
-This is a KSP mod to change engine mass when choosing variants. {WIP}
+This is a KSP mod to change engine mass when choosing variants.

 “Full” and “Shroud” are left unchanged.